scottkildall/InteractionDesign/README.md

 **(3) RandomSelector**

-This is a Processing sketch that will choose random students from tha class for presentations, etc. Not working yet, but the skeleton is in here.
+This is a Processing sketch that will choose random students from tha class for presentations, etc. Rough version is working.
+Would like to add sound in the future.